How to Request a Driving Record in Michigan

 Obtain Your Driving Record in Michigan

-You can easily purchase your own driving record for $8 from the Department of Motor Vehicles using a record request form, or for $9 by walking into any branch office.
+You can easily purchase your own driving record for $8 from the Secretary of State using a record request form, or for $9 by walking into any branch office.
 If you use a record request form, you can mail it to the Record Lookup Unit, at 7064 Crowner Drive, Lansing Michigan, 48918-1502, or you can fax the completed form to 517-322-1624.

 In order to obtain your driving record, you will need to provide your driver’s license number, full name, and date of birth.
 Requesting another person’s record is possible in certain cases, usually related to a business or government request.
 For a list of permissible reasons for record requests, visit the Michigan Secretary of State website.

-Visit the DMV website to request an electronic copy of your driving record, or if you need your driving record in relation with a criminal case, contact an attorney for guidance.
+Visit the Secretary of State website to request an electronic copy of your driving record, or if you need your driving record in relation with a criminal case, contact an attorney for guidance.